pibooth/pibooth/docs/config.rst

     # How long is the print view in seconds (0 to skip it)
     printer_delay = 10

-    # Maximum number of duplicates sent to the printer (avoid paper wast)
+    # Maximum number of duplicate pages sent to the printer (avoid paper wast)
     max_duplicates = 3

+    # Prints 1, 2, 3 or 4 picture copies per page
+    nbr_copies = 1

     [CONTROLS]
     # How long to debounce the hardware buttons in seconds